 Dual Master's Degree MBA/MSN

 The dual Master of Science in Nursing and Master of Science in Business Administration program is designed for nurses who would like to enhance their business management skills.
 The student in the MSN/MBA track has several MBA courses waived, thus allowing a faster and seamless completion of the MBA.
-The program is available with all three nursing tracks:
+The program is available with all four nursing tracks:

-Clinical Leadership - Clinical leaders are prepare to practice in clinical leadership roles in settings throughout the health care delivery system.
-Note that the MSN courses in this track are only available online.
+- Clinical Leadership -- Clinical leaders are prepared to practice in clinical leadership roles in settings throughout the health care delivery system.

-Executive Leadership - Executive leaders are prepared to practice in roles such as nurse managers, directors and other leadership roles.
-Note that the MSN courses in this track are only available online.
+- Executive Leadership -- Executive leaders are prepared to practice in roles such as nurse managers, directors and other leadership roles.

 - Family Nurse Practitioners -- The Family Nurse Practitioner serves as a specialist in the delivery of primary care services to individuals and